equodev/chromium/README.md

 Notes:

-  - On linux it works only with GTK2 for now.
+  - ~~On linux it works only with GTK2 for now~~.
+Since 0.9.0 it works with GTK3, with CEF binaries repository which has some patches on CEF for gtk3.

 	- Make sure you enable the following bundles and their dependencies in your run config:
         - com.github.jnr.ffi